Extended letterplace correspondence for nongraded noncommutative ideals and related algorithms: An illustrative example

-enters the $\N$-basis of the current $L$-ideal.
+is appended to the $\N$-basis of the current $L$-ideal.
 All remaining S-polynomials reduce to zero which means that such ideal is $L$-saturated and therefore coincides with $J = \Sat_L(J')$.
-Since the sequence of leading monomials of the polynomials $g_i$ is
+Note that the sequence of leading monomials of the polynomials $g_i$ is